LeoSenthan/ProjectEuler-First-100/README.md

 Project Euler
- Solutions written in Python for the first 100 problems as efficiently as possible Plus A Couple More
+ Solutions written in Python for the first 100 problems.
+Plus A Couple More In Bonus Folder
 #Overall 100/100 Done

-#Current Total = 118
+#Current Total = 123
 #111 Not Completed
 #113 Not Completed
 #142 Not Completed